Top Ten Tips Disclaimer

 This is the notice sent to the business or individual for whom the claimant last worked immediately before filing the initial claim.
 For private businesses, it is sent to the location where the claimant last performed work.
 Governmental employers may designate a special address to which all claim notices will be sent.
 This is an important notice, since the last employing unit has the right to protest payment of benefits to the claimant.

-The initial claim notice carries a short response deadline: only 14 calendar days from the date the notice is mailed to file or call in a timely response.
+The initial claim notice carries a short response deadline: only 14 calendar days from the date the notice is mailed to submit a timely response.
 A timely response makes the employer a party of interest to the claim with full appeal rights.
 A late response has the opposite effect, meaning that if the initial determination is in the claimant's favor, the employer who protested late will not have the right to appeal the ruling.
-The response may be hand-delivered, faxed, or mailed to any TWC office, or called in by phone or filed via the Internet using the number or Web address shown on the claim notice.
+The response may be hand-delivered, faxed, or mailed to any TWC office, or called in by phone or filed via the Internet using the number or Internet address shown on the claim notice.
 If it is mailed, the U.S. postmark date will determine whether the protest is timely.
-(There are some narrow exceptions - see the section on "Timeliness of Appeals" below.)
+(For some narrow exceptions, see the section on "Timeliness of Appeals" below.)